A New Dynamic Programming Approach for Spanning Trees with Chain Constraints and Beyond: Local correction steps for rounding procedures in -polytopes

 \begin{lemma} Let $(E,\mathcal{F})$ be a set system, let $y\in P_{\mathcal{F}}$, $\mu \geqslant 1$, and $\eta = \min\{c(F) \mid F\in \mathcal{F}_y\}$.
 Moreover, let $T$ be a random set in $\mathcal{F}_y$ drawn from a distribution that satisfies $\Pr[e\in T]=y_e$ for all $e\in E$.
 Then

-\end{lemma} \begin{proof} First observe that $c(T) - \eta$ is a non-negative random variable with expected value $c^\top y-\eta$, as $\Pr[e\in T] = y_e$ for all $e\in E$.
+\end{lemma} \begin{proof} The statement is trivial for $\mu=1$, so assume $\mu > 1$ for the rest of this proof.
+First observe that $c(T) - \eta$ is a non-negative random variable with expected value $c^\top y-\eta$, as $\Pr[e\in T] = y_e$ for all $e\in E$.
 If $c^\top y = \eta$, then the statement holds because $c(T)-\eta$ has expectation zero and is non-negative; thus, it is $0$ with probability~$1$.
 Assume from now on $c^\top y > \eta$.
 Then, the lemma is a consequence of Markov's inequality, which implies

 Writing $\frac{\mu-1}{\mu}=1-\frac1\mu$, we see that this implies the statement of the lemma. \end{proof}

 Finally, combining \cref{lem:canAlterCloseSol} and \cref{lem:likelyhoodToBeClose}, \cref{thm:neighborhoodGen} now readily follows.